 Last week, NPR's Brenda Wilson traveled to southern West Virginia for a story that looked at how conditions in the coal mines affect the health of mine workers.
 The story brought back memories for Brenda, a coal miner's granddaughter.

-Mr. ROBERT SCHULTZ (Former Coal Miner): My name's Robert Schultz.
+ROBERT SCHULTZ: My name's Robert Schultz.
 Everyone calls me Bob.
 I live at Sharples.

 WILSON: That's what he said about my Uncle Frank too.
 Uncle Frank died in his 70s, not too long after retiring from the mines.
 He was a frail figure of a man then, but he'd been really muscled when he was younger.
 Towards the end he never seemed to get enough oxygen.
 And as I listened to Bob, I could hear him struggling for breath as well.

 SCHULTZ: I had to quit in April of '07.
 I can't breathe.

 WILSON: Because he smoked, the company won't accept his diagnosis of black lung and pay him disability.